Contact Us Today! 512-454-7548

 The programs for first-time offenders of either misdemeanors or felonies most often require the defendant to plead guilty via a plea deal.
 Sometimes, though, defendants want to fight the charge.

 A first-time offender will rely on his or her attorney to advise strategic options.
-If the prosecutor offers a defendant a plea deal, it will be important to consider if it is the best option considering the circumstances.
+If the prosecutor offers a defendant a plea deal, it will be important to consider whether if it is the best option considering the circumstances.

 A plea deal has benefits, but it is not for every defendant.
 A plea deal may involve lesser charges and lower penalties.
 It also saves time and resources.
 But it can still involve jail time, fines, and probation -- and will leave you with a criminal record, which can impact your future.
 If a defendant has a good case or wants to fight the charge at all costs, a trial may be more beneficial and is the only way to avoid a conviction if successful.

-Resourceful First-Time Offender Defense Attorney in Austin, TX
+Resourceful First-Time Offender Lawyer Austin, TX

 Ultimately, it is essential for a first-time offender to have a trustworthy, competent lawyer who is able to weigh the evidence and specifics of the case to determine the most effective way to proceed.
 Only an experienced, aggressive negotiator can fight for a client's best interests.
 Whether that involves obtaining a favorable plea bargain and/or advocating for a first-time offender program, the ultimate goal is to achieve the best possible outcome.
 Contact Jason English today at 512-454-7548 or online for an initial consultation.